LocalDigitalPeopleCulture/LocalDigitalPeopleCulture/application.md

 <p>The project partners have differing levels of experience in Agile working and only the City of York have their own user research team.</p>
 <p>We would like the project team to undertake training, so they have a sufficient understanding of agile and user centred design.
 This will also provide an opportunity to meet each other and develop as a team.
 The ideal courses would be Agile for Teams and Introduction to User-centred Design.</p>
 <p>We intend to use the Digital Marketplace Outcomes and Specialists framework to find a digital agency partner with recent, successful experience in digital transformation of local government.
 They will bring knowledge and experience to guide the project, facilitate the user research, provide a consistent approach across the partner councils and do desk research.
 We will expect them to bring together each region&rsquo;s findings and produce the outputs.
 We will begin drafting this opportunity as soon as our application is submitted.</p>
-<p>The City of York will use their in-house user research team within their region, while the other regions will work with the digital agency.
+<p>The City of York will use their in-house user research team within their region in conjunction with the digital agency, while the other regions will work with the digital agency.
 Each project partner will contribute a group of user research subjects to take part in interviews, surveys and workshops.
 We will recruit these groups from across our services to spread out the demand on our time.</p>
 <p>Each project partner considers this research as critical to the success of their own transformation programmes and has committed to making time available.</p>
 <h3>2.8 Describe any additional support you might need to run the project beyond the award of grant funding?</h3>
 <p>We would need our project team to undertake the following training together:</p>